open-horizon/anax/docs/agent_container_manual_deploy.md

 ### Prerequisites
 {: #container-prereqs}

 Docker needs to be installed on the host device.
-For instructions on installing Docker on Linux see [here ](https://docs.docker.com/engine/install/){:target="_blank"}{: .externalLink}.
+Review [instructions on installing Docker on Linux](https://docs.docker.com/engine/install/){:target="_blank"}{: .externalLink}.

 If the management hub you are using uses SSL, then you need to have the SSL certificate from the management hub.